tinkercademy/swift-slides/codingclub/a/storyboard.md

 - Next, draw 1 - 3 screens for this action.
 - Repeat with other actions!
 - In Freeform, draw 3 simple prototype screens
+- You can refer to the example Bug Buzz prototype on Slide 19 of the App Journal for inspiration.

 ---vertical---